 - Confirm that the households you have identified meet the eligibility criteria noted below, gather documentation for the household and have it scanned and ready.

 - If applying and completing the application for the tenant, Please print the tenat certification and seek the household’s signature for the application and have it scanned and ready

 For households applying directly for unpaid or future rent or utilities: If your landlord is willing to participate, you can either apply directly and the system will prompt your landlord for information, or you can work with your landlord to apply on your behalf using the LANDLORD application.

-What can I do before March 1st to get ready?
+What can I do to get ready before I apply?

 - Look at the “Do I Qualify?” list below and see if your household qualifies.